Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Fuck.
 Yeah.

-Their take on superarmor was something...a little less over-equipped than the big Lads preferred.
+Their take on superarmor was something... a little less over-equipped than the big Lads preferred.
 The Grass was more focused on ground operations.
 Obviously.
-Hoeff had a big part in its design, and even though he was unambiguously a HEAT-level guy himself these days, he wanted Rees and Davies to be able to manage it too, so...instead of just tinkering with the Mass, they went for the *ultimate* mudfoot’s battle armor.
-Yeah, it was heavy as fuck, and still hugged with lethal force for the unprepared...but they each had suits tailored to their size and strength, so once you got used to that, got *hard* enough to tolerate the damn thing...it was like the fucker wasn’t even there.
+Hoeff had a big part in its design, and even though he was unambiguously a HEAT-level guy himself these days, he wanted Rees and Davies to be able to manage it too, so... instead of just tinkering with the Mass, they went for the *ultimate* mudfoot’s battle armor.
+Yeah, it was heavy as fuck, and still hugged with lethal force for the unprepared... but they each had suits tailored to their size and strength, so once you got used to that, got *hard* enough to tolerate the damn thing... it was like the fucker wasn’t even there.
 Movement became *powerful* and you could hit something with so much goddamn *force…*

 Even better, the Grass was still damn near everything-proof, and could keep them clean and cool for weeks on end, if needs must.
 Fuck, it fit *under clothes.* The Mass couldn’t claim that!
 Hoeff coulda skulked around in all the sortsa places he’d skulked before just wearing jeans and a jacket, and just looked a collar size or three bigger than he really was.
 Which, okay.
 Because he was a fuckin’ tank of a man already, there wasn’t any real blending in anyway.
 Which worked out great, because on him it was basically a straight-up EV-MASS in heft and rib-breaking fit.
 He’d seen the destructive testing.
 The lightest version could save its wearer from grenades, mortars, and anti-materiel fire.
 Hoeff and the cavemonkeys?
 Theirs could take even worse, and *Ferd’s* armor was basically Protector-grade in fit, strength, and sheer ridiculous mass.

 Not that a hit *that* hard wouldn’t fuck him up anyway, but whatever.

 Anyway, it was a damn good set of armor without a lot of the really crazy extremes the Mass went to in the name of absolutely maximized protection.
 It didn’t have on-board biolabs, or waste processing (thank God!), or active forcefield armor.
-No biofeedback suit controls for extra functions, no metamaterials around gloves and seals...it was just armor, with the barest of spacemagic to make the suit conform to the body.
+No biofeedback suit controls for extra functions, no metamaterials around gloves and seals... it was just armor, with the barest of spacemagic to make the suit conform to the body.
 No supercomputers, nothing crazy.

 Basic.
 Reliable.
 Scalable to a man’s fitness, all the way up to HEAT-grade hard.
 Fuck yeah.